LifeBogger presents the Full Story of a Footballer Genius who is best known by the Nickname; ‘Delstroyer’.

 His mum said: “When he scored the goal against France I leapt out of my seat —I was so happy.
 My son has made it by himself.
 I am so pleased for him and super-proud of everything he has achieved.”

 Denise also raised her son Lewis, daughters Becky, and the most eldest Barbara who all stayed with her.

-According to her, “Times were difficult — very tough.
+“Times were difficult — very tough.
 I had four children by four different dads but none of the relationships lasted.
 I was a single mum.
 We were living in Milton Keynes in a three-bedroom council house but it was a bit rough.